Decoding Melodic Intuition through Cognitive Science

 2. Metric Gravity/Placement: MFT defines meter as “music’s essential pulse: a living, dynamic cycle of strong and weak beats that acts as a gravitational engine.”
 And depending on how the other musical elements interact with this cyclical engine of strong and weak beats, “a composer can generate sensations ranging from deep stability to playful confidence to intense agitation and more.”
 This is possible because musical elements “take on the characteristic lift and heft of the metric positions they inhabit.”
 Going further, MFT identifies various metric placements of melodic figures, including “normal alignment” (starting a figure on the beat, ending on an upbeat), “ligatures” (placing the last note on a beat), “pickups” (leading to an upcoming beat), and “straddled alignment” (positioning a figure’s middle note on a beat).
 This nuanced understanding of metric placement allows composers to intentionally shape momentum and feel of a melody as it unfolds.

-3. Trajectory: MFT not only focuses on a phrase’s overall flight, but also on the distinct effect pathway between beats.
+3. Connection: MFT not only focuses on a phrase’s overall flight, but also on the distinct effect pathway between beats.
 Using each figure’s inherent “gait”—its unique kinetic profile—the composer shapes each beat-to-beat pathway with an ear toward controlling a melody’s local and cumulative pacing, flow, momentum, and expressive emphasis.

 4. Register: MFT underscores the significant expressive and structural role of register in melody, a dimension often overlooked in traditional approaches.
 Composers consistently leverage register to create “registral dramaturgy,” establishing a “home” register and then stretching, sidestepping, or abandoning it for expressive effect.
 MFT also differentiates between “fixed” figures, whose registral span remains constant (between a 2nd and 4th), and “flexible” figures, which can expand or contract.
 Techniques explored include varying registral slope, isolating distinct registral zones within a phrase, and “overstepping the line”—marking an upper or lower registral boundary and then exceeding it for dramatic impact.

-5. Contour: Melodic contour, the aural shape traced by notes, is understood by MFT as a multi-layered process involving macro (phrase and section), mezzo (figure and gesture), and micro (note-to-note) motions.
+5. Shape: Melodic shape, the aural shape traced by notes, is understood by MFT as a multi-layered process involving macro (phrase and section), mezzo (figure and gesture), and micro (note-to-note) motions.
 These layers interact to shape the melody’s overall profile.
-MFT examines how contour is used for contrast between gestures, to maintain continuity through repetition, and through “melodic tailoring.”
+MFT examines how shape is used for contrast between gestures, to maintain continuity through repetition, and through “melodic tailoring.”
 Tailoring can be “adaptive” (adjusting intervals to blend seamlessly, which often means changing figures) or “expressive” (preserving the contour but making a gesture “bigger” or “smaller” for emotional force).
 The theory also introduces the presence of “nested figures”—subtle, recurring 3-note figures embedded within 4-note figures that create nuanced resonances during melodic development.

 TIER 3: Melodic Syntax